tonethar/IGME-330-Spring-2023/notes/es6-class-notes.md

 ## II.
 Inheritance

-- Briefly, because we won't be using it this semester (but if want to use inheritance on an assignment, have at it!)
+- Briefly, because we won't be using it this semester (but if you want to use inheritance on an assignment, have at it!)

 ```js
 class Thing{